vivdiwakar/GSuite/README.md

 # GSuite
-Tools for manipulating Google services
+This is a collection of tools for manipulating GSuites services